bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 ---
 root: .components.layouts.BlogLayout
-title: Kobweb - A Framework Built on Compose for Web
+title: Kobweb: A Framework Built on Compose for Web
 description: An intro to Kobweb, a Kotlin web framework I wrote and used to build this website.
 author: David Herman
 date: 2022-02-07